Characters: Bleach Arrancars

 - Power Incontinence: It was initially believed that Ichigo's inability to control his Inner Hollow and the power it embodies was what was causing him to transform.
 The Visored prescribed crushing the Inner Hollow into the depths of his soul, enabling Ichigo to use his Hollow form's mask as a power-up without fear of being taken over, but it only works for a short while.

-- Red and Black and Evil All Over: His reiatsu in the anime is black with a red outline, and is stated to have a heavier, more sinister feeling than Ichigo's normal reiatsu.
+- Red and Black and Evil All Over: In the anime his reiatsu is black with a red outline, and is stated to have a heavier, more sinister feeling than Ichigo's normal reiatsu.

 - Roar Before Beating: His response to Ulquiorra asking who he is was to let out a spine-chilling roar and Curb-Stomp Battle him.